 The human papillomavirus (HPV) vaccine helps protect against infection by the strains of HPV that are most likely to cause the following:

 These disorders are caused by the human papillomavirus, which also causes genital warts.

 The HPV vaccine contains only certain parts of the virus.
 The vaccine does not contain any live virus and thus cannot cause HPV infection.

 For more information, see the Centers for Disease Control and Prevention's (CDC) HPV (Human Papillomavirus) vaccine information statement.

 (See also Overview of Immunization.)

-The main precaution with HPV vaccine is
+The vaccine is recommended for